Pylons/pyramid/docs/designdefense.rst

        for i in range(10):
            print(i)

-By its nature, the *request* object created as the result of a WSGI server's call into a long-lived web framework cannot be global, because the lifetime of a single request will be much shorter than the lifetime of the process running the framework.
+By its nature, the *request* object that is created as the result of a WSGI server's call into a long-lived web framework cannot be global, because the lifetime of a single request will be much shorter than the lifetime of the process running the framework.
 A request object created by a web framework actually has more similarity to the ``i`` loop counter in our example above than it has to any comparable importable object defined in the Python standard library or in normal library code.

-However, systems which use stacked object proxies promote locally scoped objects such as ``request`` out to module scope, for the purpose of being able to offer users a nice spelling involving ``import``.
-They, for what I consider dubious reasons, would rather present to their users the canonical way of getting at a ``request`` as ``from framework import request`` instead of a saner ``from myframework.threadlocals import get_request; request = get_request()`` even though the latter is more explicit.
+However, systems which use stacked object proxies promote locally scoped objects, such as ``request``, out to module scope, for the purpose of being able to offer users a nice spelling involving ``import``.
+They, for what I consider dubious reasons, would rather present to their users the canonical way of getting at a ``request`` as ``from framework import request`` instead of a saner ``from myframework.threadlocals import get_request; request = get_request()``, even though the latter is more explicit.

 It would be *most* explicit if the microframeworks did not use thread local variables at all.
-Pyramid view functions are passed a request object; many of Pyramid's APIs require that an explicit request object be passed to them.
-It is *possible* to retrieve the current Pyramid request as a threadlocal variable but it is a "in case of emergency, break glass" type of activity.
+Pyramid view functions are passed a request object.
+Many of Pyramid's APIs require that an explicit request object be passed to them.
+It is *possible* to retrieve the current Pyramid request as a threadlocal variable, but it is an "in case of emergency, break glass" type of activity.
 This explicitness makes Pyramid view functions more easily unit testable, as you don't need to rely on the framework to manufacture suitable "dummy" request (and other similarly-scoped) objects during test setup.
-It also makes them more likely to work on arbitrary systems, such as async servers that do no monkeypatching.
+It also makes them more likely to work on arbitrary systems, such as async servers, that do no monkeypatching.

 Explicitly WSGI
 +++++++++++++++